The Amazing Spider-Man (film): Theatrical

-On February 10, 2010, Sony announced that the film would be released in 3D, RealD 3D And IMAX 3D on July 3, 2012.
+On February 10, 2010, Sony announced that the film would be released on July 3, 2012.
 Release dates outside the US were moved up to June in other countries to increase first-week sales.
 Premieres took place in Tokyo, Japan on June 13.
 The film is rated PG-13 for sequences of action and violence.

+In March 2024, Sony announced that all of their live-action Spider-Man films would be re-released in theaters as part of Columbia Pictures' 100th anniversary celebration.
+The Amazing Spider-Man was re-released on May 6, 2024.

 Home media

 The Amazing Spider-Man was released by Sony Pictures Home Entertainment on Blu-ray, Blu-ray 3D, DVD and digital download on November 9, 2012, in North America.
 These releases contain a ninety-minute behind-the-scenes documentary for the film along with UltraViolet download.
 Other special features include "Rite of Passage: The Amazing Spider-Man reborn" and "The Oscorp Archives - Production Art Gallery".
 The discs also contain audio commentary from Marc Webb, Avi Arad and Matt Tolmach.
 The deleted scenes included relationship-building between Peter and Connors which Joey Esposito of IGN thought gives the Lizard a sense of sympathy that is lacking in the final film.
 The Blu-ray/DVD combo pack contains three disks and also contains a second screen app for the iPad.
 Sony also included a limited edition gift set on November 9, 2012, containing four disks with the special editions along with figurines of Spider-Man and the Lizard from the film.

-While released, the film was reported as dominating the sales chart on its first release until the end of November 11, 2012 while its rental chart had The Amazing Spider-Man at number two behind Prometheus.
+While released, the film was reported as dominating the sales chart on its first release until the end of November 11, 2012, while its rental chart had The Amazing Spider-Man at number two behind Prometheus.
 It then became number one in rental and dropped to number two in sales chart after its second week.
 FX has acquired the TV commercial rights to the film to air in late 2014.
 The film was included in "The Spider-Man Legacy Collection" of five Spider-Man films on 4K UHD Blu-Ray, released on October 17, 2017.

+In April 2021, Sony signed a deal with Disney to let Sony's titles, including past Spider-Man films and SSU and other Marvel content to stream on Hulu and Disney+.
+A significant number of Sony titles began streaming on Hulu starting in June 2021.
+It includes films from 2022 onwards.
+While the deal only concerns the United States, titles from Sony Pictures begun to also be added to Disney+ in regions outside of the U.S., as early as June 2022, starting with the majority of the Spider-Man films.

+The film was released on Disney+ on April 21, 2023.